Bioinfo-skills-2022-CLIMB-VM/The-value-and-use-of-containers/README.md

 Images act as a snapshot of a container that Docker can build upon.
 They contain the software and its dependencies.

 ### Containers ###
 At runtime images become containers.
-A container can be thought of as a virtual environment in which the software can be run.

 ### Volumes ###
 Volumes are used to mount data so it can be accessed by a container.